TikhonJelvis/RL-book/chapter12/chapter12.md

 $$\bm{b} \leftarrow \bm{b} + \bm{\phi}(s_i, a_i) \cdot r_i$$
 With Sherman-Morrison incremental inverse, we can reduce the computational complexity from $O(m^3)$ to $O(m^2)$.

+This solved $\bm{w}^*$ defines an updated $Q$-Value Function as follows:
+$$Q(s,a; \bm{w}^*) = \bm{\phi}(s,a)^T \cdot \bm{w}^* = \sum_{j=1}^m \phi_j(s,a) \cdot w_j^*$$
+This defines an updated, improved deterministic policy $\pi'_D$ (serving as the *Target Policy* for the next iteration of GPI):
+$$\pi'_D(s) = \argmax_a Q(s,a; \bm{w}^*)$$

 This least-squares solution of $\bm{w}^*$ (Prediction) is known as Least-Squares Temporal Difference for Q-Value, abbreviated as *LSTDQ*.
 Thus, LSPI is GPI with LSTDQ and greedy policy improvements.
 Note how LSTDQ in each iteration re-uses the same data $\mathcal{D}$, i.e., LSPI does experience-replay.

 We should point out here that the LSPI algorithm we described above should be considered as the *standard variant* of LSPI.
 However, we can design several other variants of LSPI, in terms of how the experiences data is sourced and used.
 Firstly, we should note that the experiences data $\mathcal{D}$ essentially provides the behavior policy for Q-Learning (along with the consequent reward and next state transition).
 In the *standard variant* we described above, since $\mathcal{D}$ is provided from an external source, the behavior policy that generates this data $\mathcal{D}$ must come from an external source.
-It doesn't have to be this way - we could generate the experiences data from a behavior policy derived from the Q-Value estimates produced by LSTDQi (eg: $\epsilon$-greedy policy).
+It doesn't have to be this way - we could generate the experiences data from a behavior policy derived from the Q-Value estimates produced by LSTDQ (eg: $\epsilon$-greedy policy).
 This would mean the experiences data used in the algorithm is not a fixed, finite data set, rather a variable, incrementally-produced data set.
 Even if the behavior policy was external, the data set $\mathcal{D}$ might not be a fixed finite data set - rather, it could be made available as an on-demand, variable data stream.
-Furthermore, in each iteration of GPI, we could use a subset of the experiences data made available until that point of time (rather than the approach of the standard version that uses all of the available experiences data).
+Furthermore, in each iteration of GPI, we could use a subset of the experiences data made available until that point of time (rather than the approach of the standard variant of LSPI that uses all of the available experiences data).
 If we choose to sample a subset of the available experiences data, we might give more sampling-weightage to the more recently generated data.
-This would be especially the case if the experiences data was being generated from a policy derived the Q-Value estimates produced by LSTDQ.
+This would especially be the case if the experiences data was being generated from a policy derived from the Q-Value estimates produced by LSTDQ.
 In this case, we would leverage the `ExperienceReplayMemory` class we'd written earlier.

 Next, we write code to implement the *standard variant* of LSPI we described above.
 First, we write a function to implement LSTDQ.
 As described above, the inputs to LSTQD are the experiences data $\mathcal{D}$ (`transitions` in the code below) and a deterministic target policy $\pi_D$ (`target_policy` in the code below).
 Since we are doing a linear function approximation, the input also includes a set of features, described as functions of state and action (`feature_functions` in the code below).
 Lastly, the inputs also include the discount factor $\gamma$ and the numerical control parameter $\epsilon$.
-The code below should be fairly self-explanatory, as it is a straightforward extenion of LSTD (implemented in function `least_squares_td` above).
+The code below should be fairly self-explanatory, as it is a straightforward extension of LSTD (implemented in function `least_squares_td` earlier).
 The key differences are that this is an estimate of the Action-Value (Q-Value) function, rather than the State-Value Function, and the target used in the least-squares calculation is the Q-Learning target (produced by the `target_policy`).

 ```python
 def least_squares_tdq(